“I don’t have to go to the bank to do anything anymore. Everything I do now, I do on my phone.”

 Furthermore, network carriers reassign phone numbers to new users when a sim card has been inactive for six months.
 If you get a reassigned sim number, the USSD code may still be linked to the previous owner’s account, allowing you to carry out transactions on their account.

-This security breach is why many telcos now have more requirements – from ID cards and fingerprint verification – before issuing a sim swap.
+This security breach is why many telcos now have – from ID cards and fingerprint verification – before issuing a sim swap.

 But the current framework does little to cover these recent security breaches.
-While they have collaborated in the past, Telcos and banks are in the best position to refine USSD security, but neither party looks willing to take the lead.
+While they have , Telcos and banks are in the best position to refine USSD security, but neither party looks willing to take the lead.

 For instance, network providers can provide banks with basic sim information to allow them to know when a sim is issued, reissued or swapped.
 Doing this would empower banks to make intelligent decisions about the transactions on a sim card.
 So, if a sim changes owners in a six month period, the bank can restrict USSD transactions on that sim card until the new owner provides verification.